-Develop your skills at North River Commission with a hands-on, high-impact, and high-responsibility internship.
-Our internships are ideal opportunities for ambitious and motivated individuals looking for cross-disciplinary experience in development.
+Develop your professional skills and gain valuable work experience at North River Commission with a hands-on, high-impact, and high-responsibility internship.
+Our internships are ideal opportunities for ambitious and motivated individuals seeking cross-disciplinary development experience.

-North River Commission is the nonprofit community and economic development organization for the Northwest Side of Chicago, from the Chicago River to Cicero and Addison to Devon.
-Founded in 1962 by residents and neighborhood institutions, North River Commission unites over 100 civic associations, businesses, schools, institutions, and places of worship with a mission to improve the quality of life in our community by developing affordable housing, quality education, environmental sustainability, open spaces, arts & cultural endeavors, and thriving neighborhood businesses.
+North River Commission is the nonprofit community and economic development organization for the Northwest Side of Chicago.
+Our mission is to improve the quality of life in our community by developing affordable housing, quality education, environmental sustainability, open spaces, arts & cultural endeavors, and thriving neighborhood businesses.

-- Semester interns can serve for one or more semesters and will agree on a weekly work schedule with their staff lead.
+- Semester interns (Spring, Summer, Fall) can serve for one or more semesters and will agree on a weekly work schedule with their staff lead.

 - Project interns will establish a plan including duration and deliverables with the lead staff for that project.

-- update apartment vacancy database and research other affordable housing programs for local landlords
+- update apartment vacancy database and research affordable housing programs

-- tenant relations with low-income seniors at Mayfair Commons and building staff
+- Staff and tenant relations at low-income senior housing, Mayfair Commons

-- assistance in crafting North River Commission's story of community work and stakeholders
+- assist in crafting NRC's story of community work

-- strategizing on how best to utilize communication tools
+- strategize on how to best utilize communication tools

-- publish to the website, Instagram, Facebook, Twitter, and email updates to communicate with stakeholders and the public
+- publish regularly to the website, Instagram, Facebook, and Tik Tok

-- building out and maintaining the NRC website on NeonCRM
+- build out and maintain the NRC website on NeonCRM

-- strategizing on how best to utilize communication tools and craft our story
+- strategize on how to best utilize social media and craft our story

-- produce video stories about NRC's impact in the community and stakeholders
+- produce video stories about NRC's impact on the community

 - strategize on how best to utilize video stories for different audiences and purposes